hamelpatel/chip_gt/README_for_version_2.md

 PIPELINE PROCESS
 =============================================================================

-1. Run QC on input file
+1. Run initial QC on input file - Working on GenomeStudio output file

+	-	Remove SNP where call rate is NC for all samples (SNPs which have been zeroed in genomestudio phase)

+	-	Remove Multi-mapping SNPs based on SNP ID provided in multi-mapping snp file

+	-	Convert SNP IDs conting "SNP" to "rs_temp".
+(Zcall has issues with SNP IDs contining "SNP")

+	-	Rename any duplicate sample IDs to a unique ID.
+Appends "duplicate_ID_1" to end of duplicate ID.
+If multiple duplicates, the next duplicate will be labelled "duplicate_ID_2", etc.

+	-	Working on only autosomal chromosomes

-	-	Calculate missingness across SNP’s
+			-  	plot of missingness

-	-	Calculate Hardy-Weinberg equilibrium
+			-	Samples with a call rate 0 removed (samples whcih have been zeroed in GenomeStudio phase)

+			-	call rate calculated for samples and SNPs

+			- 	SNP with call rate < 0.9 removed

+			-       call rate calculated for samples and SNPs

+			- 	Samples with call rate < 0.9 removed

-	-	Calculate missingness across samples
+                        -       call rate calculated for samples and SNPs

-	-	Remove samples with call rate below 98%
+                        -       SNP with call rate < 0.95 removed

-	-	Remove SNPs zeroed in during the GenomeStudio stage and multi-mapping SNPs
+                        -       call rate calculated for samples and SNPs

+                        -       Samples with call rate < 0.98 removed

+			- 	plot of missingness

+			- 	List of rare/common SNP IDs created

+			-	LD prune

 			-	Identify related samples (samples not removed, PI_hat > 0.1875)

 			-	Identify heterozygote samples (samples not removed, ± 3 S.D)

-	-	Identify duplicate samples
+2. Runing Zcall - Working on GenomeStudio output file

+	-	Remove only samples with a call rate below 0.98 (based on samples Ids identified in initial QC stage)

-2. Run Zcall
+	-	Run Zcall

 3. Run QC on called genotypes

-	-	Calculate missingness across SNP’s

-	-	Calculate Hardy-Weinberg equilibrium
+	-	Rename "rs_temp" IDs back to "SNP"

+	- 	Rename "duplicate_ID" back to original ID

-	-	Calculate missingness across samples
+	-	call rate calculated for samples and SNPs

-	-	check clinical Gneder against gentical gender and identify any annomolies
+	-	Clinical Gender information introduced into PLINK file (duplicate samples gender not updated)

+	-	Id gender anomolies where clinical gender states M/F and genetical gender is different (excludes unknown)

+4. Create Summary Report

 **********************

 OUPUT FILES
 =============================================================================

-Amongst the numerous files created, the majority are Zcall/Opticall processing files.
-The plink format output files from Opticall and Zcall are:

--	pipeline_inputfile_filt_Opticall_UA.bed

--	pipeline_inputfile_filt_Opticall_UA.bim

--	pipeline_inputfile_filt_Opticall_UA.fam

--	pipeline_inputfile_filt_Zcall_UA.bed

--	pipeline_inputfile_filt_Zcall_UA.bim

--	pipeline_inputfile_filt_Zcall_UA.fam

-Other files of interest include:
+The final output file is in PLINK format and is found within the "FINAL_ZCALL" folder.

+SNP IDs removed due to failing genomestudio stage can be found in "snp_information/SNP_zeroed_in_genomestudio_to_remove"

--	final_sample_callrate_exclude – list of samples with call rate below 98%
+Samples IDs removed due to call rate below 98% can be found in "sample_information/samples_with_low_callrate_to_exclude"

--	final_sample_exclude – list of all samples removed prior to Zcall/Opticall processing

--	pipeline_inputfile_plinkQC_01_poor_snp_callrate_exclude – list of SNP’s with call rate below 95%

--	related_sample_exclude – list of samples removed due to relatedness

--	het_outliers_sample_exclude  - list of samples removed due to heterozgosity (file only created if samples 			removed)

--	pipeline_inputfile_filt_Zcalls_UA.frq - Zcall ouput file minor allele frequency (MAF) for each SNP

--	pipeline_inputfile_filt_Zcalls_UA.hwe ¬– Zcall output file Hardy-Weinberg Equilibrium results

--	pipeline_inputfile_filt_Zcalls_UA.imiss – Zcall output file sample missing rate across SNP’s

--	pipeline_inputfile_filt_Zcalls_UA.lmiss – Zcall output file SNP missing rate across samples

--	pipeline_inputfile_filt_Opticall_UA.frq - Opticall output file minor allele frequency (MAF) for each SNP

--	pipeline_inputfile_filt_Opticall_UA.hwe - Opticall output file Hardy-Weinberg Equilibrium results

--	pipeline_inputfile_filt_Opticall_UA.imiss - Opticall output file sample missing rate across SNP’s

--	pipeline_inputfile_filt_Opticall_UA.lmiss - Opticall output file SNP missing rate across samples

--	zcall_v_opticall_sample_diff_counts.txt – difference in Zcall/Opticall genotype calls across samples

--	zcall_v_opticall_snp_diff_counts.txt -  difference in Zcall/Opticall genotype calls across SNP

--	*log -  plink log files for procedures executed in plink.
+Duplicate sample IDs (if any) can be found in "sample_information/*_duplicate_sample_id_temp_changes"

+Samples to be aware of due to heterozygosity can be found in "sample_information/het_outliers_sample_exclude"

+Related samples identified can be found in "sample_information/related_sample_exclude"

+Gender missmatches can be found in "sample_information/gender_missmatches"

+All processing files for Zcall are located within the "zcall_proccessing" folder.
+All sungrid processing files and error logs are located within the "sge_out" folder.
+All PLINK QC processing files are located within the "plink_qc_tmp folder".
+The main workfow script is located within the "scripts" folder.
+The genotype chips manifest and update allele file is located within the "manifest" folder.
+The clinical gender used to update the plink files are located within the "clincial_gender" folder.
+SNP IDs identified as multi-mapping or problematic during the GenomeStudio stage are located in the "snp_information" folder.

 **********************